QuangCuong-Huynh/QuangCuong-Huynh/README.md

 ### 7️⃣ **Maintenance & Continuous Improvement**
 - Conduct **incident response, root-cause analysis, and remediation**
 - Continuously improve pipelines and infrastructure for speed, security, and resilience
-- Maintain compliance with OWASP, ISO 27001, SOC 2, and other security standards
+- Maintain compliance with OWASP, ISO 27001, and other security standards

 ---
 ## 🛠️ **Core Skills & Tools**